belkiss/niftyplugins/README.md

 Introduction
 ============

-This repository holds a forked version of Nifty Plugins, orginally written by Jim Tilander (and found at https://github.com/jtilander/niftyplugins)
+This repository holds a forked version of Nifty Plugins, originally written by Jim Tilander (and found at https://github.com/jtilander/niftyplugins)

 Note that NiftySolution was removed from this repository.